apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 # Multifactor Authentication via Duo Security

-As a rather common use case, the majority of CAS deployments that intend to turn on multifactor authentication support tend to do so via [Duo Security](https://apereo.github.io/cas/6.1.x/installation/DuoSecurity-Authentication.html).
+As a rather common use case, the majority of CAS deployments that intend to turn on multifactor authentication support tend to do so via [Duo Security][duo].
 We will be going through the same exercise here where we let CAS trigger Duo Security for users who belong to the `mfa-eligible` group, indicated by the `memberOf` attribute on the LDAP user account.

 ## Configuration